 The Catcher In The Rye‘s brilliance hinges on a simple and basic premise: teenage frustration.
-A teenager facing expulsion from yet another high school shows us what he feels, talking us through his last night there, then taking us on a journey through New York City, where he roams around for a few days and nights, until Wednesday, when he can finally go home.
+A teenager facing expulsion from yet another high school shows us what he feels, talking us through his last night there, then taking us on a journey through New York City where he roams around for a few days and nights, until Wednesday, the day he can finally return home.
 He can’t go home before that, he tells us, his parents will know he got expelled again.
 He wants to buy himself some time.

 Manhattan provides the perfect outlet for our teenager to roam around in.
 It’s not enjoyable.
 Holden Caulfield — our teenager’s name — despises everything he sees because the city pretends to be something it’s not.
 He considers everyone phoney and contrived.
 Very few situations meet with his approval, and they always carry a caveat.
 It depresses him and haunts him.
 From one setting to the next, bouncing from person to person, Caulfield drifts on, a lost soul trying to last until Wednesday.

-It’s not that he’s a bad person, or spoiled — he’s a little bit of those things, but nothing too dramatic.
-He’s simply very observant.
+It’s not that he’s a bad person, or spoiled — maybe a tad or two, but nothing too dramatic.
+He’s just observant to a fault.
 And what he observes upsets him.
-He has a hard time accepting the rawness of life, and the show people have to put on to get on with life — he hates that.
-He considers society a charade not worth playing, a game where everything hinges on a misguided sense of properness that keeps sucking everyone in, including himself, deeper and deeper into its winter.
+The rawness of life, and the show people have to put on to get on with life — he hates that.
+Society, to him, is a charade not worth playing, a game where everything hinges on a misguided sense of properness that keeps sucking everyone in, himself included, deeper and deeper into its winter.

 In his effort to stay out of the cold he does what he so readily criticizes in others.
 He is obnoxious, selfish, dismissive, uninterested, and doesn’t give a damn about the people he interacts with.
 He means well, but things come out different.
 They get lost in the process.
 They become complicated.